Vivian remembered as courageous, humble Civil Rights warrior

 Vivian's preaching was described as “an echo from heaven" by civil rights activist Bernard Lafayette.

-But it was his work during the Civil Rights Movement and the decades that followed that left an impression on former talk show host Oprah Winfrey.
-She worked with Vivian on a series of racial seminars that aired on her show in the 1990s, she recalled in her video tribute during the funeral.
+But it was his work during the Civil Rights Movement and the decades that followed that left an impression on Winfrey.
+She worked with Vivian on a series of racial seminars that aired on her TV show in the 1990s, she recalled in her video tribute during the funeral.

 “In his presence we were always learning more about our country, about ourselves, about what it means to stand for what is right," Winfrey said.
 “He was a giant for justice.”